codonlibrary/codonPython/CONTRIBUTING.md

 Start reading our code to get a feel for it but most importantly, remember that this is open source software - consider the people who will read your code, and make it look nice for them.

 * We use [PEP8](https://www.python.org/dev/peps/pep-0008/).
-Autoformatters for PEP8, for instance [autopep8](https://pypi.org/project/autopep8/), can easily ensure compliance.
+Autoformatters for PEP8, for instance [black](https://black.readthedocs.io/en/stable/), can easily ensure compliance.
 * We use docstrings and we try to (loosely) follow [`numpy`'s docstring standards](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
 * This is open source software.
 Consider the people who will read your code, and make it look nice for them.

 ## Tests

 We do ask that you include some basic tests with your contributions.
-While the logic of your contribution is important, some basic unit tests to verify functionality and data types for the inputs are requested, for a baseline level of assurance and 'elegant failing'.
+While the logic of your contribution is important, some basic unit tests to verify functionality and data types for the inputs are requested for a baseline level of assurance and 'elegant failing'.

 ## Code of Conduct